bsc101/roon-extension-macroon-readme/README.md

   - *Output*: The output for which the playlist should be played.
   - *Source*: The name of the playlist.
   - *Action*: The action to perform (Shuffle, Play Now, ...)
+- **Play Tag**
+  Plays/Shuffles all tracks tagged with the specified tag on the specified output/zone.
+  Parameters:
+  - *Output*: The output for which the tagged tracks should be played.
+  - *Tag*: The name of the tag.
 - **Pause**
   Pauses the playback of the specified output/zone.
   Parameters: